 Groups of all sizes and ages welcome!
 Let our seasoned guides take you on a journey through American history like never before.
 Learn more about booking a group visit.

-(Museum galleries temporarily closed–join us for online programs).
 On Family Days, the Museum offers special educational and public programs featuring arts-and-crafts and other hands-on projects, costumed interpreters, story time, music, movies, and other family-friendly activities.
+Dates to be announced.

 We recognize and acknowledge that the Weitzman National Museum of American Jewish History is located on the traditional homelands of the Lenape (Leh-NAH-pay) people, also called Lenni-Lenape.

-For theater-style programs such as lectures, performances, film, etc, masks are required.
+For theater-style programs such as lectures, performances, film, etc, masks are recommended but not required.

 Admission to the Museum is currently free thanks to a generous donation from the Jane and Daniel Och Family Foundation.
 Please consider donating to the Museum to meet the match and keep admission free.